-Regardless of the timing of your application, we recommend that you not take several science courses in your freshman year to "get them out of the way."
-For example, starting out with introductory biology and math courses in your first semester keeps you on track, while giving you the opportunity to settle into your schedule and become familiar with the rigor of science courses at Penn.
+Regardless of the timing of your application, we do not recommend taking several science courses in your freshman year to "get them out of the way."
+Starting out with introductory biology and math courses in your first semester keeps you on track, while giving you the opportunity to settle into your schedule and become familiar with the rigor of science courses at Penn.
 In our experience, taking too many science courses concurrently can result in a stressful and academically disappointing term.

 Take pre-med requirements before you apply: Usually medical schools expect you to take your required courses before you apply.
 If you intend to start medical school in the fall after graduation, you should aim to complete your required courses by the end of your junior year.
 If you intend to take one gap year, you should aim to complete your required courses by graduation.

 Summer courses: In general, it is advisable to take required pre-med courses at Penn during the academic year.
 Medical schools prefer to review your performance in the required courses while you are maintaining a full courseload.
 Also, the pace of summer courses is often accelerated and sometimes too fast-paced for optimal performance.
-However, if your schedule is very full and you feel a summer course is necessary, a pre-health advisor can discuss your plans with you.
+However, if your schedule is very full and you feel a summer course is necessary, discuss your plans with a pre-health advisor.

-AP Credit: Some medical schools do not accept AP credit, and those that do usually prefer to see you take additional advanced course work in that academic area.
+AP Credit: Some medical schools do not accept AP credit.
+Even those that do accept AP credit usually prefer to see you take additional advanced course work in that academic area.
 The goal of using your AP credit is to help you move beyond the introductory course and to make sure that you do formal undergraduate coursework in each science sequence.
 If you have specific questions about AP credit for coursework, please contact the appropriate academic department.

 Grades: You should take all required courses for a letter grade, and you must earn at least a "C" in the course in order to fulfill the requirement.
 A "C-" or lower will not satisfy the pre-med requirement according to medical schools.